 Thank you for taking the time to read about my Pacific Beach adventures.
 You know, San Diego does have some of the best weather in the nation, if not the world!

-I can’t leave Pacific Beach before telling you that PB might be for you if you are into bars!
-This town likes to party, and most bars are found close to Crystal Pier.
+I can’t leave Pacific Beach before telling you PB might be for you if you are into bars!
+This town likes to party, and most bars are close to Crystal Pier.

-If you have any comments or questions, please feel free to ask away.
+If you have any comments or questions, please feel free to ask.